-CLO CLO CLO Statements CLO1 CLO1 Understand the comprehensive skills to participate actively in conversation, writing short texts with expression CLO2 CLO2Infer the cohesive devices to describe and discuss any objects, pictures using compound, complex sentence forms.CLO3Comprehend the logic in the given situation to organize the ideas to write formal and informal letters.
-CLO3 CLO4 Understand the given material to organize it in a logical sequence to present a paragraph with main and supporting ideas with concluding sentences.
-K3 CLO5 Present valuable ideas in conversation to emulate the main ideas and key points in short essays. К3 K1 - Remember; K2 - Understand; K3 - Apply;
+CLO CLO Statements CLO1 Understand the comprehensive skills to participate actively in conversation, writing short texts with expression K1, K2, K3 CLO2 CLO2 Infer the cohesive devices to describe and discuss any objects, pictures using compound, complex sentence forms.
+CLO3 K2, K3 CLO4 Understand the given material to organize it in a logical sequence to present a paragraph with main and supporting ideas with concluding sentences.
+CLO5 Present valuable ideas in conversation to emulate the main ideas and key points in short essays. К3 K1 - Remember; K2 - Understand; K3 - Apply;